nazmul1985/health-check-dotnet-core/README.md

     //other code
  }
  ```
- It will give an response like
+ Now if you go to http://[YourService]/health, it will give an response like
  ```sh
  RESPONSE:
  200 OK